pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 # DRAFT
 # Branding SharePoint: The New Normal

+LINKS

-[Modern SharePoint](???) is catching on, and sites are looking better than ever right out of the box.
+[Modern SharePoint](https://bob1german.com/2018/02/09/what-is-modern-sharepoint-and-why-should-i-care/) is catching on, and sites are looking better than ever right out of the box.
 With mobile-ready pages and easier editing, customers and partners are starting to ask for it.
 And as SharePoint 2019 brings the modern experience on premises, the demand is likely to appear just as it has online.

 Yet even as sites look better than ever "out of the box", there are limitations on how they can be customized.
 Partners and customers who want to completely change the look sometimes run into these boundaries and get frustrated.